 Dates of Discussion of Proposed Workload:

 Date SWF Received by Faculty Member:

 Supervisor's Comments:

 Supervisor's Signature: Date:

 Faculty Member's Comments:

-NOTE: If not in agreement with the total worklow indicate in writing within three days from the day copy to the Supervisor. ate of receipt of the SWF and return a
+NOTE: If not in agreement with the total workload, the Faculty Member must so indicate in writing within five days from the date of receipt of the SWF and return a copy to the Supervisor.

 Faculty Member's Signature: Date:

 () Mutual Agreement of Assigned Workload

-() Proposed Workload referred to College Workload rkload Monitoring Group
+() Proposed Workload referred to College Workload Monitoring Group

 () Proposed Workload referred to Workload Resolution Arbitrator

 Voluntary Overtime Agreement

-In accordance with Article 11.01 J 2 overtime w 0.1% of annual regular salary. vill be compensated at the rate of
+In accordance with Article 11.01 J 2 overtime will be compensated at the rate of 0.1% of annual regular salary.

-I hereby agree to one Teaching Contact Hour or r
+I hereby agree to one Teaching Contact Hour or

 Faculty Member's Signature: Date:

-APPENDIX II

-JOINT EDUCATIONAL QUALIFICATIONS SUBCOMMITTEE
+APPENDIX II JOINT EDUCATIONAL QUALIFICATIONS SUBCOMMITTEE